 When I use the term shapewear I use it broadly in the sense of the old school term "foundations".
 I mean pretty much anything that is under the outer clothing that you wear.
 I don't just mean Spanx or girdles, but bras, panties and slips.

 Properly fitting, well made shapewear should not cut into any part of your body.
 It should give support but not restrict movement.
 If you have a friend (or blog you follow) with a similar body type and size ask them for recommendations.
 Then with your current measurements (or go back to you new BFF your professional bra fitter) try on several styles and see what works with you body best.
 Eliminate those that don't work or are uncomfortable.

-Get the password for the library with all my resources plus the 2 Shapewear Resources guide I mentioned above just by filling out this form:
+Get the password for the library with all my resources plus the Shapewear audit I mentioned above just by filling out this form: